-1⁄2 Year 🧻 Art Course Selections Foundations in Art 2D Drawing & Painting I Drawing & Painting II Intro to Studio Art Elective of Choice 1 of the 4 possible tracks for Foundations in Art 2D Digital Photo Intermediate Photo Advanced Photo Art Elective of Choice AP Studio Art in : Drawing/ Painting, 2D, or Photography Foundations in Art 2D Darkroom Photo Intermediate Photo Advanced Photo Art Elective of Choice Full Year double period All Prerequisites are listed in the individual tracks.
-Foundations in Art 2D Digital Illustration and Graphic Design for the Artist I Digital Illustration and Graphic Design for the Artist II Art Elective of Choice Art Elective of Choice AP Studio Art 3D Focus Full Year double period All Prerequisites are listed Foundations in Art 3D Sculpture I Soulature II Art Elective Art Elective of in the individual tracks.
-Foundations in Art 3D Intro to Pottery Sculpture II of Choice Choice Students can Elect to take a Course or two in another Art content such as the Second Semester of Foundations in Art (2D or 3D), Photo, Graphic Design, Into to Pottery or Sculpture I
+/ 2 Year $\frown$ Art Course Selections Foundations in Art 2D Drawing & Painting I Drawing & Painting II Intro to Studio Art Elective of Choice 1 of the 4 possible tracks for Foundations in Art 2D Digital Photo Intermediate Photo Advanced Photo Art Elective of Choice AP Studio Art in: Drawing/ Painting, 2D, or Photography Foundations in Art 2D Darkroom Photo Intermediate Photo Advanced Photo Art Elective of Choice Full Year double period All Prerequisites are listed in the individual tracks.
+Foundations in Art 2D Digital Illustration and Graphic Design for the Artist I Digital Illustration and Graphic Design for the Artist II Art Elective of Choice Art Elective of Choice AP Studio Art 3D Focus Full Year double period All Prerequisites are listed Foundations in Art 3D Sculpture I Combrane II Art Art in the individual tracks. → Foundations in Art 3D Intro to Pottery Sculpture II Elective of Choice Elective of Choice Students can Elect to take a Course or two in another Art content such as the Second Semester of Foundations in Art (2D or 3D), Photo, Graphic Design, Into to Pottery or Sculpture I